Grapus: Goals

-Method & Style
+Method and style

 Grapus had a highly distinctive style.
 They provided inspiration to graphic design students all over the world through their idealistic principles.
-They often used bright colors, sensual forms, handwritten text, high-spirited visual pranks, and also very extensive symbolic vocabulary.
+They often used bright colours, sensual forms, handwritten text, high-spirited visual pranks, and also very extensive symbolic vocabulary.
 The technique they used was known as detournement, which is the rerouting of a message through acts of visual vandalism.

 They were considered in France as the M/M's punk/grunge aesthetic.
 This aesthetic challenged the older graphic design establishment.
-(Darby) In the early 2000, when bands like Air and Daft Punk emerged, "the French music scene was completely dead."
+In the early 2000, when bands like Air and Daft Punk emerged, "the French music scene was completely dead."
 As a result, marketing music in France was enjoying a huge injection of finance.
 Since then, the so-called "French Touch" has helped young French graphic designers to emerge.
-Through their work as graphic designers and creative directors in the fields of art, fashion and music, Amzalag and Augustyniak have established M/M as a powerful force in contemporary French culture.
+Through their work as graphic designers and creative directors in the fields of art, fashion and music, "Amzalag" and Augustyniak have established M/M as a powerful force in contemporary French culture.